JiaYee201/Year1/Digital Logic/README.md

 ## ®️Module 9(Shift Register)
 This module covers Basic Shift Register Functions, SISO, SIPO, PISO, PIPO, Bidirectional Shift Register and Shift Register Counter which are Ring and Johnson Counter.

+## 🤔Reflection
+In this course, I learned about basic gates in logic circuits, how to express Boolean expressions, and how to draw truth tables.
+The lab sessions and project helped me understand logic functions more effectively.
+I believe that conducting more physical circuit simulation labs would further enhance my understanding of this course.